 In this post I'm going to summarise the 5 most important things that I took away with me.

-#1 Be A Leader
+#1 Be a Leader

 The first talk of the day was by Lily Dart, a freelance UX Designer.
-Given that User Experience is one of my main responsibilities at v9, I was really interested in what this talk had to offer.
+Given that User Experience is one of my main responsibilities at VIX, I was really interested in what this talk had to offer.

-Lily talked about how as a UX designer its essential to have a clear vision, to be empathetic, to provide direction and focus, and to collaborate.
+Lily talked about how as a UX designer it's essential to have a clear vision, to be empathetic, to provide direction and focus, and to collaborate.

 However, rather than focus on how these skills are essential to have when dealing with clients, she emphasised how these skills can be equally as important to maintain good working relationships with the rest of your team.